v6d-io/v6d/docs/index.rst

 method-commonalities between sharable objects in different programming languages and different computing systems in an unified way.

-The interface description language **VCDL** is designed to annotate sharable members and methods and boilerplate code will be automatically generated for minimalist integration effort.
+The interface description language :ref:`VCDL` is designed to annotate sharable members and methods and boilerplate code will be automatically generated for minimalist integration effort.

 Pluggable I/O routines
 ~~~~~~~~~~~~~~~~~~~~~~

-Many big data analytical tasks have lots of boilerplate routines for tasks that unrelated to the
+Many big data analytical tasks involve a significant amount of boilerplate routines for tasks
-computation itself, e.g., various IO adaptors, data partition strategies and migration jobs.
-As
+unrelated to the computation itself, such as various IO adapters, data partition strategies,
-the data structure abstraction usually differs between systems such routines cannot be easily reused.
+and migration jobs.
+Since the data structure abstraction often differs between systems, these
+routines cannot be easily reused.

-Vineyard provides such common manipulate routines on immutable data as drivers, which extends
+Vineyard provides common manipulation routines for immutable data as drivers, which extend
-the capability of data structures by registering properly drivers, enabling out-of-the-box reusing
+the capabilities of data structures by registering appropriate drivers.
+This enables out-of-the-box
-for the boilerplate part between diverse computation jobs.
+reuse of boilerplate components across diverse computation jobs.

 Data orchestration on Kubernetes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~